dyllamt/apache-sample/README.md

 # apache-sample
-An apache data system written for development on a local cluster and incramental modifications for production environments.
+Apache data system written for development on a local cluster and incramental modifications for production environments.
+Great for learning about the apache and kubernetes ecosystems.

 ## System Design